6.3.1 aclocal Options

 --install

-Install system-wide third-party macros into the first directory specified with ‘-I dir’ instead of copying them in the output file.
-Note that this will happen also if dir is an absolute path.
+Install system-wide third-party macros into the first directory specified with ‘-I dir’ instead of copying them into the output file.
+This is also done if dir is an absolute path.

 When this option is used, and only when this option is used, aclocal will also honor ‘#serial number’ lines that appear in macros: an M4 file is ignored if there exists another M4 file with the same basename and a greater serial number in the search path (see Serial Numbers).